 - 3. The Public Interest Disclosure Act 1998 (PIDA) protects employees who "blow the whistle" where the employee reasonably believes that the disclosure falls within the remit of the prescribed person or body and that the information and any allegations are substantially true. - 4.
 Disclosures made under this procedure will be monitored for statistical purposes as required under the PIDA.
 The details of any disclosure will remain confidential. - 5.
-The Headteacher/Principal is the first point of contact for whistleblowing queries.
-If the allegation is related to the Headteacher/Principal, the concern can be raised with the Chief Operations Officer who will inform the Chair of Trustees. - 6.
+The Headteacher/Principal is the first point of contact for whistleblowing queries at each school.
+If the allegation is related to the Headteacher/Principal, the concern can be raised with the Chief Executive Officer who will keep the Chair of Trustees informed of progress. - 6.
+The Chief Executive Officer is the first point of contact for whistleblowing allegations related to members of the Trust central team. - 7.
+The Chair of Trustees is the first point of contact for whistleblowing allegations related to the Chief Executive Officer. - 8.
 Any member of the school community or the general public is able to "blow the whistle"; however, the PIDA only protects employees.